 NASCAR Whelen Euro Series features two class divisions: EuroNASCAR PRO and EuroNASCAR 2.
-The EuroNASCAR PRO class are reserved for the “Pro” drivers, while the EuroNASCAR 2 class are reserved for the “Am” drivers.
+The EuroNASCAR PRO class are reserved for the experienced and “Pro” drivers, while the EuroNASCAR 2 class are reserved for the amateur and “Am” drivers.
 Each class also have their own sub-championships (or Trophies), with points scored by each car in both classes are going to be collected for the Teams Championship.
 For more information on the championships that the series have currently, see here.

 The NASCAR Whelen Euro Series weekend format is designed to bring excitement to the fans from the beginning to the end.
 Featuring 4 races in two days with a special, compact format for the Venray round, the race week is going to give the fans the ultimate fan experience.
 The race weeks will feature the standard NASCAR procedures, such as rolling start, double file restarts, and green-white-checkered finish.
 For more information on the current format used in the series, see here.

 Information are provided from the official 2019 NASCAR Whelen Euro Series Digital Presentation, the official 2020 NASCAR Whelen Euro Series Digital Presentation, the official 2021 NASCAR Whelen Euro Series Digital Presentation, and MOOG EU’s NASCAR® EXPLAINED.